TWO TURTLEDOVES;

 and the terrors of death are fallen upon me.55:5 Fearfulness and trembling are come upon me,

-and horror hath overwhelmed me.55:6 And I said, Oh that I had wings like a dove!
+and horror hath overwhelmed me.55:6 And I said,

 for then would I fly away, and be at rest.55:7 Lo, then would I wander far off,